 Symptoms of dyspraxia can vary between individuals and may change over time.
-You may find routine tasks difficult, and coping at work may be hard.
+You may find routine tasks difficult.

-- learning new skills, thinking, and remembering information at work and in leisure activities
+- how you learn new skills, think, and remember information at work and home

-- daily living skills, such as dressing or preparing meals to time
+- your daily living skills, such as dressing or preparing meals

 When to see a GP

-See your GP if you think you may have undiagnosed dyspraxia or problems with your co-ordination.
+See a GP if you think you may have undiagnosed dyspraxia or problems with your co-ordination.
 It's a good idea to keep a diary of your symptoms.